top of page

 Who is the current UFC heavyweight champion?

 After Ngannou's UFC departure, the title was vacated.
 Jon Jones moved up from light-heavyweight and won the vacant title at UFC 285 in March 2023 by first-round submission of Ciryl Gane.
-Jones defended the title successfully against Stipe Miocic at UFC 309 in November 2024 (TKO R3) before vacating the belt and announcing his retirement in mid-2025.
-The title has changed hands multiple times since.
+Jones defended successfully against Stipe Miocic at UFC 309 in November 2024 (TKO R3) before vacating the belt and announcing his retirement in mid-2025.

 How does UFC 270 compare to UFC 269?